 While technically not an Aroma member, continuous trap Humid Winds adeptly supports the build.
 First, you can pay 1000 life points to add an Aroma monster from your deck to your hand.
 A nice search, but you'll want to be careful considering most of your monster effects depend on having superior life points.

 Then again, lowering your health can trigger Humid's next ability: once per turn, if your life points are lower than your opponent's, you may gain 500.
 If you've fallen behind, this can gain 500 on both your and your opponent's rounds, helping propel you back into safer ranges.

 Dried Winds puts your frequent life gains to good use by destroying an opposing monster whenever you amass more health.
 Be careful since this isn't optional, so you can accidentally nuke enemies in the rare cases where you don't want to destroy them, but it's also not once per turn, handily letting you blast multiple foes in the same round.

 Additionally, if your life points are at least 3000 higher than your opponent's, you can pay life points equal to the difference to destroy opposing monsters whose combined face-up ATK is less than or equal to the amount you spend.
-This ability ruins your life advantage, but it's nice last resort to have available.
+This ability ruins your life advantage, but it's a nice last resort to have available.
 Still, try to eliminate foes with Winds's first (and free) removal, only pulling out the big guns when absolutely critical.